 10. Use of additional manpower should be utilized as needed.
 Handcuffs are only to be applied by and at the discretion of law enforcement officers.
-When transportation is required of a by and at the discretion of law enforcement officers.
 When transportation is required of a victim/patient who is handcuffed, the pre-hospital provider should request that the law enforcement officer in possession of the handcuff key accompany the patient.